grpc/grpc.io/content/en/docs/guides/request-hedging.md

 #### Hedging policy

-When the application makes an RPC call that contains a `hedgingPolicy` configuration in the Service Cconfig, the original RPC is sent immediately, as with a standard non-hedged call.
-After `hedgingDelay`` has elapsed without a successful response, the second RPC will be issued.
-If neither RPC has received a response after `hedgingDelay`` has elapsed again, a third RPC is sent, and so on, up to` maxAttempts`. gRPC call deadlines apply to the entire chain of hedged requests.
+When the application makes an RPC call that contains a `hedgingPolicy` configuration in the Service Config, the original RPC is sent immediately, as with a standard non-hedged call.
+After `hedgingDelay` has elapsed without a successful response, the second RPC will be issued.
+If neither RPC has received a response after `hedgingDelay` has elapsed again, a third RPC is sent, and so on, up to `maxAttempts`. gRPC call deadlines apply to the entire chain of hedged requests.
 Once the deadline has passed, the operation fails regardless of in-flight RPCS, and regardless of the hedging configuration.